jaimuepe/Detective-Bamboozled/README.md

 ![A screenshot of the game](detective_bamboozled_screenshot.png?raw=true "A screenshot of the game")

-You can play the game here: https://jaimuepe.itch.io/detective-bamboozled
+You can find more info here: https://jaimuepe.itch.io/detective-bamboozled